waelkarman/bunch-linux-manifests/docs/index.md

 - Target:<br/>
 > RaspberryPi 4 Model B<br/>

-The building process could arise some warning due to some features in development.
+The building process could arise some warning due to some features in development.<br>
-### Using KAS project
 KAS 4 provide an easy way to collect the sources, setup the environment and start the build process.<br>
 Install kas :<br/>